ParaCoToUl/noarr-pipelines/docs/core-principles.md

 The scheduler calls `can_advance` on all nodes, trying to get them to advance.
 If all the nodes are *idle* and also respond negatively to `can_advance`, it means there are no nodes to be advanced and the pipeline terminates.

-The library currently provides only the `DebuggingScheduler` whose implementation is described in a [later section on debugging](#debugging).
-It is possible to add more sophisticated schedulers later.
+The library currently provides only the `SimpleScheduler` and the `DebuggingScheduler`.
+This is because implementing an optimal scheduler is a complicated task and was left as a future improvement.
+However the `SimpleScheduler` provides a good-enough amount of parallelism in most cases.
+The `DebuggingScheduler` is described more in a [later section on debugging](#debugging).

 Each node can perform some action during the pipeline initialization and termination by using the corresponding event methods: